AKD92/libdictionary-search-tree/README.md

   * **Look-up**   : Efficiently search for a given key in Dictionary, and if found, return its corresponding value object to the caller.

 ### About This Implementation
-This library contains two implementations of Dictionay ADT
+This library contains two implementations of Dictionay ADT, such as:

 + **AVL Tree** based Dictionary ADT (`AvlTree` from `avl.h`) [Wikipedia](https://en.wikipedia.org/wiki/AVL_tree)
 + **Binary Search Tree** based Dictionary ADT (`BisTree` from `bst.h`) [Wikipedia](https://en.wikipedia.org/wiki/Binary_search_tree)